United States of America

 It is a harsh place of jagged peaks, waterfalls and deep canyon gorges, where the hardiest outdoorsmen can find adventure.
 But it is a place of stunning beauty as well, where visitors can fall into the soothing rhythm of fly fishing, ski pristine slopes, see wildlife in its natural habitat and experience a dynamic landscape that has, to a large degree, remained unspoiled.

-Even the fashionable resort towns, like Sun Valley, Ketchum and Coeur d'Alene, for all their luxury remain laid back and unhurried, almost as if they too are in awe of the breathtaking scenery that surrounds them.
-(And the potatoes aren't bad either.)
+Idaho is a splendid destination for outdoor recreation, from boating and white-water rafting to rock climbing and horseback riding to skiing and dog sledding; but, unlike neighbouring Colorado, the state remains a hideaway, tucked into a far corner of the US.
+Even the fashionable resort towns, like Sun Valley, Ketchum and Coeur d'Alene, for all their luxury remain laid back and unhurried, almost as if they too are in awe of the breath-taking scenery that surrounds them.

 Become our Idaho Travel Expert